 Closely Held Stock

 Closely held stock typically is held by the owner of a corporation who has not received dividends on the stock.
 The owner can sometimes release retained earnings from the business through a charitable gift, without being taxed at both the corporate and personal level.
 This somewhat complicated transaction requires careful planning and attention to IRS statutes.
-Call us or contact your financial advisor to discus your individual situation.
+Call us or contact your financial advisor to discuss your individual situation.

 Founder Stock –Entrepreneurial Opportunity